snousias/snousias.github.io/_pages/about.md

 title: about
 permalink: /
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
-subtitle: Postdoctoral Research Scientist at the Chair of Computational Modeling and Simulation, Technical University of Munich, Munich, Germany
+subtitle: <a href='#'>Postdoctoral Research Scientist at the Chair of Computational Modeling and Simulation, Technical University of Munich </a><br> Arcisstrasse 21, 80333 Munich, Germany

 profile:
   align: right